 What is SAQA?

-Most foreign school qualifications will be accepted for the purposes of admission to the IHS but they must be evaluated first, by the South African Qualifications Authority.
-No foreign national may be accepted without the qualification being equivalised by SAQA first.
-See “Foreign Qualifications Evaluation and Advisory Service”
+Most foreign school qualifications will be accepted for the purposes of admission to IHS but they must be evaluated first, by the South African Qualifications Authority.
+No foreign national may be accepted without the qualification being evaluated by SAQA first.
+See “Foreign Qualifications Evaluation and Advisory Service”.

 Will you you help me to obtain a study visa and what are the requirements?

 A foreign student may be registered as a student at a South African Educational Institute after having obtained a study permit from the South African Embassy or Mission in the student’s home country.
 Upon acceptance, the prospective student needs to pay their initial non-refundable deposit to verify their intention to study with The International Hotel School.
 Visa Letters will only then be issued by the relevant campus.
 Please note that applying for a student Visa is a totally external process as it happens in the applicants home country and therefore we are unable to assist in this regard.
 We suggest you go through an agent if you need assistance in this regard.
 For more information on international applications, click here.